riccardomerlo/py-xw2v/README.md

-Implementation of word2vec using pytorch, with a spin-off to explain the model post-training following the idea of Brunet (insert cit here todo etc etc).
+Implementation of word2vec using pytorch, with a spin-off to explain the model post-training following the idea of Brunet et al.

 * model_torch: contains word2vec model methods